Mission 28 · Stage 3

 1

-setup() uses noisy analog pin 0 so each run gets different random numbers.
+setup() reads a wobbly pin so each run gives different surprise numbers.

 randomSeed(analogRead(0));